Lacrymology/states/shinken/doc/pillar.rst

 monitor
 ~~~~~~~

-Whether this minion is monitored by Shinken or not
+Whether this minion is monitored by Shinken or not.

 Default: is monitored (``True``)